 • Ask about their therapy program.
 Most SNFs provide physical, occupational and speech therapy programs, but you will want to know how they would develop a specific care plan for your recovery.
 You will want to know what programs they offer that would be of particular help to your therapy plan.

 • Ask about their therapy outcomes.
-At Heritage Health facilities, patients are evaluated at the start of their treatment and again at the end to determine how much they have improved across various activities.
+At our facilities, patients are evaluated at the start of their treatment and again at the end to determine how much they have improved across various activities.
 While every patient is different, these evidence-based therapy outcomes speak to the success of the therapy program.

 • Determine how you will pay for your stay.
 The social services team can answer your questions on Medicare, long-term care insurance, potential benefits, etc.

-• Many Heritage Health homes have separate wings for short-term therapy patients, with private dining areas and sitting rooms.
+• Many Heritage homes have separate wings for short-term therapy patients, with private dining areas and sitting rooms.
 Spend some time in the area where you would be staying to get a feel for the noise and activity level.

 Un-Planned Short-Term Therapy Needs

 If you or a loved one needs short-term therapy due to an expected illness or injury, you may not have had the opportunity to research SNFs ahead of time.
 In these situations, it is likely you will be visited by a liaison from the SNF while you are in the hospital.
 This representative will be there to provide you options for your post-hospital stay.

 You will want to ask many of the same questions that are outlined above regarding payment, therapy outcomes and specific services.
 In lieu of visiting the facility yourself, ask to see photos of the facility, specifically the therapy area and rooms where you would stay during your therapy.
 A virtual tour may be available on the facility’s website where you can get a good visual of what to expect.